El Camino Corridor Bus Rapid Transit Phasing Study

 The section of El Camino Real being studied is a highly travelled corridor, averaging more than 29,000 vehicle trips each day.
 It is anticipated that congestion in the corridor will only increase as San Mateo County’s population, job market and number of households is projected to increase by roughly 30 percent by 2040.
 With increasing densities and planned development along El Camino Real, this is an opportune time to develop a Rapid/full BRT phasing plan so SamTrans can be better prepared to meet the needs of current and future transit customers as well as support the vision of the Grand Boulevard Initiative and other planning initiatives.
 Transit improvements would complement planning efforts that could help promote walkable environments, spur revitalization and promote economic development in the corridor.

-For a full list of public meetings and workshops please click HERE.
+The second phase of public outreach is scheduled for November through December 2014.
+For a full list of upcoming public meetings and workshops please click HERE.

 Click HERE for project documents.